Shihura Khurd Kalan

 Shihura Khurd Kalan is a village and a Panchayat in Block -Khutar, Shahjahanpur district in the Indian state of Uttar Pradesh.
 Lucknow is the state capital for Sihura Khurd Kalan village.
 It is located around 186.4 kilometer away from Sihura Khurd Kalan..
 The other nearest state capital from Sihura Khurd Kalan is Delhi and its distance is 350.2 km.
 The other surrounding state capitals are Lucknow 175.0 km., Dehradun 307.8 km., Chandigarh 439.1 km.
 The surrounding nearby villages and its distance from sihura are mahua mania 1 km, Longapur 1 km, Mohanpur 2 km, Moradpur niviya kheda, bakundhapur 1 km, Punoutee 1.5 KMDhakna lahiya 5 km etc.

 Shihura Gram Punchayat Bhavan

-Shihura is a gram panchayat in which six villages are located.
-The names of the villages are Shihura Khurd Kalan, Mahua Mainiya, Baikundhapur, Hitouti, Dalippur and Kohanpu.
+Shihura is a gram panchayat in which five villages are located.
+The names of the villages are Shihura Khurd Kalan, Mahua Mainiya, Baikundhapur, Dalippur and Lohangapur.
 The total population of Shihura Gram Punchayat is 1749.